COVID-19 INFORMATION (Updates will be placed in this section - at the top of the list as and when they are posted)

 3 April Latest Residents' News Bulletin from Harrogate Borough Council

-Darley Community Support Group has now been set up to assist people who are currently self-isolating.
+Darley Community Support Group is continuing to assist people who are currently self-isolating.
 All households should have received a postcard giving them the contact details of their local volunteer who should be contacted if help is needed.
 If you do not have a postcard, please email email@example.com

-Darley Shop will remain open as long as possible, and it has a good supply of fresh fruit and vegetables and most other items.
+Darley Shop is still open, and it has a good supply of fresh fruit and vegetables and most other items.
 Restrictions are in place to prevent too many customers in at the same time so that government guidelines can be observed.

 Waste and Recycling Collections continue to operate according to schedule as far as possible

 Cancellation can be assumed of all one-off or regular activities or events throughout March, April and May.
-Later events may also be cancelled
+Later events have not yet been re-schedule d- but watch this space.

 We are fortunate to live in a lovely area with so many people volunteering to help, but please make sure that you do your bit by adhering to government guidelines and only going out when essential.
 Please also respect the volunteers and do not put them at risk.
 Currently we can enjoy walks along the river with our family groups.
 Let's hope that can continue.